aragon/aragonOS/docs/aragonOS.md

 and improvements with very little disruption and not causing problems at the protocol level.
-As a history lesson, if *The DAO* had had an effective upgradeability mechanism, no hard fork would have been required to fix the problem. which caused the community months of unproductive discussions, delays in the roadmap and billions lost in the market capitalization of the protocol due to loss of network effect because of the fork.
+As a history lesson, if *The DAO* had had an effective upgradeability mechanism, no hard fork would have been required to fix the problem. which cost the community months of unproductive discussions, delays in the roadmap and billions lost in the market capitalization of the protocol due to loss of network effect because of the fork.